Scott Mills (radio show): History

 On 30 March 2020, the show (and Clara Amfo's show) was temporarily changed to 11am – 3pm for the indefinite future due to the COVID-19 pandemic.
 The decision was made to reduce the number of people in the Radio 1 Studios.
 The new show schedule included a 15-minute break at 12:45pm for Newsbeat.
 Chris Stark consequently co- hosted from his home.
 During late March to early April, Scott Mills and Chris Stark took over the Radio 1 Breakfast Show whilst regular host Greg James was on holiday (at home).
 For the first two weeks of July 2020, the pair also once again covered for Greg James.
 Scott and Chris covered Nick Grimshaw's Drivetime show whilst he was on holiday (at home) in early June.

 As of September 2020, the show reverted to its normal timeslot at 1:00pm but had the final half-hour cut, meaning Grimmy's drivetime show starts at 3:30pm.
 This is part of Radio 1's commitment to continue supporting new music, with Annie Mac's Future Sounds moving forward to 6:00pm and Jack Saunders' new Future Artists starting at 10:00pm.

 On a Friday, to make up for the lack of a show, a podcast called "The Scott Mills Daily: Gold" is released containing some classic moments from the shows history.
 Previous editions have been centered around "Transfer Deadline Day" which involved people breaking up with their partners before Valentines Day and "The Old Lady" in which Mills dresses up as an old lady.

 From 2021 to 2022, Mills was the regular cover for Ken Bruce on BBC Radio 2 and so, in these instances, presented that show from 9:30am to midday, before being heard again on the BBC an hour later, in his normal Radio 1 slot.

 On 1 July 2022, it was announced that Mills and Stark would leave Radio 1, bringing an end to "Scott Mills" on the station after 24 years.
-It was announced that Mills would be moving to replace Steve Wright on Radio 2.
+It was announced that Mills would be moving to replace Steve Wright in the afternoon slot on Radio 2, although Wright continued to present for the station until his death in February 2024.
+Stark left the BBC completely to become part of the Capital Breakfast Show on the station, though returned to present the Radio 2 Breakfast Show in February 2025.

 The final "Scott Mills" show on Radio 1 aired on 25 August 2022.
-Their final song played on the show was "Night Changes" by One Direction.
+The final song played on the show was "Night Changes" by One Direction.